Seunggu0305/VLCounter/README.md

 ## Run the Code

 ### Train
 You can train the model using the following command.
-Make sure to check the options in the train.sh file.
+Make sure to check the options on the train.sh file.
 ```
 bash scripts/train.sh FSC {gpu_id} {exp_number}
 ```

 ### Evaluation
-You can test the performance of trained ckpt with following command.
+You can test the performance of trained ckpt with the following command.
 Make sure to check the options in the test.sh file.
 Especially '--ckpt_used' to specify the specific weight file.
 ```
 bash scripts/test.sh FSC {gpu_id} {exp_number}
 ```